thomnico/kitt-ai-monorepo/apps/android/ANDROID_AUTO_TESTING_GUIDE.md

 ### 4. Start the Desktop Head Unit (DHU)

 - Connect your physical device via USB to your computer (if using a physical device), or ensure your emulator is running.
+USB connectivity is essential for establishing a stable connection between your device and the DHU, allowing for real-time interaction and debugging.
 - Open a terminal or command prompt.
 - Navigate to the DHU location in your SDK directory, typically at `<SDK_PATH>/extras/google/auto/`.
 - Run the following command to start the DHU: